 Advice for professionals supporting a young person

-We've created some advice for professionals on supporting people under 21 and how to refer a young person to our services.
+We've created some advice for professionals supporting young people and how to refer a young person to our services.

 Often you'll come into contact with a young person because of a presenting issue that brings them to your attention.
 For example, they may have a health issue or be getting into trouble with the police.